gofractally/psibase/doc/psidk/src/README.md

 ## What is Psibase

-Increasingly, individuals are in need of online applications that they can self-host in order to protect their data, guarantee the app's future availability, and eliminate censorship concerns.
+Increasingly, individuals need online applications that they can self-host in order to protect their data, guarantee the app's future availability, and eliminate censorship concerns.
 Communities have similar needs.
-Communities often want to avoid depending too heavily on any one member or third-party.
+Communities often want to avoid depending too heavily on any one member or third party.

 Psibase is a powerful protocol that enables communities to come together to collectively self-host web applications.
-Psibase further enables the development of a new kind of web app that is unqiuely well-suited to working alongside other community apps.
+Psibase further enables the development of a new kind of web app that is uniquely well-suited to working alongside other community apps.

-Community members opt to become infrastructure providers (IP) for the rest of the community.
-All network participants get accounts, and can use community-owned apps to invite others into the community.
-Developers can publish their own apps and services to further extend the capabilities of members.
+Community members opt to become infrastructure providers (IPs) for the rest of the community.
+All network participants get accounts and can use community-owned apps to invite others into the community.
+Developers can publish their apps and services to further extend the capabilities of members.

 ## Default applications